oneapi-src/oneDNN/tests/benchdnn/doc/driver_shuffle.md

             Refer to [data types](knobs_dt.md) for details.
  - `--tag={nchw [default], ...}` -- physical src and dst memory layout.
             Refer to [tags](knobs_tag.md) for details.
- - `--axis=INT` -- dimension on which operation will be performed.
-            Default is `1`, corresponds to channels in logical memory layout.
+ - `--axis=INT` -- dimension on which operation will be performed, also called the shuffle axis.
+The default is `1` and corresponds to channels in logical memory layout.
- - `--group=INT` -- number of elements to shuffle.
+ - `--group=INT` -- group size along the shuffle axis.
+Must evenly divide the shuffle axis.
 The default is `1`.

 and *shuffle-desc* is a problem descriptor.
 The canonical form is:
 ```